 A call for support for people sentenced to prison after the Kill The Bill protests in Bristol in March 2021.

-Over 78 people have been arrested and 28 people have been charged.
-Three people are already in prison.
-Throughout the coming months, more and more people will be imprisoned after resisting police violence.
+Over 78 people have been arrested and 50 or more have been charged.
+29 people have been sentenced to time in prison.
+5 people are awaiting sentencing, and at least 7 are still to go to trial.
+Throughout the coming months, more and more people will be imprisoned for resisting police violence.

 What will the money be used for?